 I’m grateful for the sleepless nights.
+Even the baby sleep regression.
 I used to have them crying wondering if I’d ever get you, and now they are filled with snuggles and love even if there are tears from both parties.

 I’m grateful for the pooch I can’t full shake on my stomach, it reminds me you were there, it really happened, and it’s actually a badge of honor.

 I’m grateful for the days I can’t fit in a shower, making my life a little less about me and a little more about others some days is the best thing that ever happened to my perspective.

 I’m grateful for the heartburn those nine months, it was a symbol of just how full my heart was going to be.

 I’m grateful for a career I loved so much, and that I’ve sacrificed parts of it because it has been the biggest reminder that I love you more.
 And there will be times and seasons for those things, but you are in my current time and season, and it’s the happiest I’ve experienced even with more sacrifice than I ever imagined.